kmhofmann/selene/docs/building.md

 (On MacOS, you might prefer an installation with `brew` instead.)

-Verify that the required remotes are present; if not, add them:
+Add the required Bincrafters remote, if not present yet:

     conan remote add bincrafters https://api.bintray.com/conan/bincrafters/public-conan